 - any other relevant information held on file.

-Your auditor may contact you for other evidence, such as specific assessment tools, or for clarification during the audit process.
+Your assessor may contact you for other evidence, such as specific assessment tools, or for clarification during the performance assessment (audit) process.

-The auditor will compile information from the registration assessment and audit into a report.
-This report will detail any areas of non-compliance identified during the audit process.
-The audit report guides ASQA when approving or rejecting a registration application.
+The assessor will compile information from the registration assessment and performance assessment into a report.
+This report will detail any areas of non-compliance identified during the performance assessment process.
+The performance assessment report guides ASQA when approving or rejecting a registration application.

-Some audits may involve a site visit to one or more training venues.
-Your auditor will contact you to set a date if a site visit is necessary.
+Some performance assessments may involve a site visit to one or more training venues.
+Your assessor will contact you to set a date if a site visit is necessary.

-An auditor will use a site visit to:
+An assessor will use a site visit to: